 Test automation is here to stay.
 That’s because good test automation reduces manual effort through repeatable, stable processes, increases ROI on testing, accelerates testing and feedback, and in the long run reduces business expenses.

-So if your company is undergoing a digital transformation or you’re simply ready to take the plunge and make the initial effort involved, count this as your starting point.
+If your company is undergoing a digital transformation or you’re simply ready to take the plunge and make the initial effort involved, count this as your starting point.

 Let’s dive into the basics of test automation and the strategies, frameworks and tools to get you started.